Guide

 Income protection means you can continue to receive an income.
 It would also cover for lost cashflow.
 Without the protection, you may risk going into debt or even have to close your business down.

-What does income protection cover when you are self-employed?
+What does self-employed income protection cover?

-The best income protection covers you for all illnesses that stop you from working.
+Income protection should cover you for all illnesses that stop you from working.
+Having self-employed income protection policy means you can focus on getting better.

-• Rent
+- Rent

-• Bills
+- Bills

-• Mortgage payments
+- Mortgage payments

-• Living costs
+- Living costs

-• Outstanding debts
+- Outstanding debts

 Income protection insurance for self-employed people will cover most of your costs.
 But it is important to know what you can't use it for:

-• Business costs: Things like office space, your suppliers’ invoices, or employee salaries.
+- Business costs: Things like office space, your suppliers’ invoices, or employee salaries.

-• Large debts: If you opt to receive payments in a lump sum, you often cannot use it to pay off large debts such as mortgages.
-The payouts are for regular monthly personal expenses.
+- Large debts: If you opt to receive payments in a lump sum, you often cannot use it to pay off large debts such as mortgages.
+The pay outs are for regular monthly personal expenses.

 You can claim ESA as well as income protection for self-employed people.
 Your insurer may adjust your payments if you are receiving ESA.